Perfect fifth: Use in harmony

 W. E. Heathcote describes the octave as representing the prime unity within the triad, a higher unity produced from the successive process: "first Octave, then Fifth, then Third, which is the union of the two former".
 Hermann von Helmholtz argues that some intervals, namely the perfect fourth, fifth, and octave, "are found in all the musical scales known", though the editor of the English translation of his book notes the fourth and fifth may be interchangeable or indeterminate.

-The perfect fifth is a basic element in the construction of major and minor triads, and their extensions.
+The perfect fifth is a basic element in the construction of major and minor triads and their extensions.
 Because these chords occur frequently in much music, the perfect fifth occurs just as often.
 However, since many instruments contain a perfect fifth as an overtone, it is not unusual to omit the fifth of a chord (especially in root position).

 The perfect fifth is also present in seventh chords as well as "tall tertian" harmonies (harmonies consisting of more than four tones stacked in thirds above the root).
 The presence of a perfect fifth can in fact soften the dissonant intervals of these chords, as in the major seventh chord in which the dissonance of a major seventh is softened by the presence of two perfect fifths.

 Chords can also be built by stacking fifths, yielding quintal harmonies.
 Such harmonies are present in more modern music, such as the music of Paul Hindemith.
-This harmony also appears in Stravinsky's The Rite of Spring in the "Dance of the Adolescents" where four C trumpets, a piccolo trumpet, and one horn play a five-tone B-flat quintal chord.
+This harmony also appears in Stravinsky's The Rite of Spring in the "Dance of the Adolescents" where four C trumpets, a piccolo trumpet, and one horn play a five-tone B♭ quintal chord.

 Bare fifth, open fifth, or empty fifth

 A bare fifth, open fifth or empty fifth is a chord containing only a perfect fifth with no third.
 The closing chords of Pérotin's Viderunt omnes and Sederunt Principes, Guillaume de Machaut's Messe de Nostre Dame, the Kyrie in Mozart's Requiem, and the first movement of Bruckner's Ninth Symphony are all examples of pieces ending on an open fifth.
 These chords are common in Medieval music, Sacred Harp singing, and throughout rock music.

 In hard rock, metal, and punk music, overdriven or distorted electric guitar can make thirds sound muddy while the bare fifths remain crisp.
 In addition, fast chord-based passages are made easier to play by combining the four most common guitar hand shapes into one.
 Rock musicians refer to them as power chords.
 Power chords often include octave doubling (i.e., their bass note is doubled one octave higher, e.g. F3–C4–F4).